preston-johnson/julia-university/README.md

 # Julia University
-A free, libre, and open-source tool for learning the Julia programming language.
+A free (gratis & libre) and open-source tool for learning the Julia programming language.